-More and more companies choose to outsource their IT projects to different countries.
-It allows them to both save money, since the development costs differ depending on the country, and complete more projects as they can easily gain new skills which their in-house team doesn’t possess.
-The list of advantages of outsourcing your IT projects is long and I have already discussed some of them here, however, the idea may have some disadvantages as well.
-One of them is the time zone difference when your company, the outsourced IT specialists and sometimes when your clients live in three different time zones.
-This may often cause unwanted delays and problems with communication which then lead to project failure.
-Luckily, there are ways to deal with time zone difference in software development outsourcing and thus ensure long-lasting partnership with the outsourced team.
-What are they?
+Companies are increasingly choosing to outsource their IT projects to different countries.
+It allows them to both save money, since the development costs differ depending on the country, and complete more projects as they can quickly gain new skills which their in-house team doesn’t possess.
+The list of advantages of outsourcing your IT projects is long.
+However, there are some disadvantages, too.
+One of them is the time zone difference when your company, the outsourced IT specialists and sometimes your clients live in three different time zones.
+It may often cause unwanted delays and problems with communication which then lead to project failure.
+Luckily, there are ways to deal with a time zone difference in software development outsourcing and thus ensure a long-lasting partnership with the outsourced team.

-When working in different countries and time zones it is best to write clear project management documentation to make sure that all of the parties are on the same page and have one corresponding vision of the solution.
-The most important aspects of work that should be written down are the source code which should be common for all development teams to ensure seamless cooperation and further development of the software, as well as tasks assigned to each of the IT specialists.
-Setting clear requirements speeds up the overall workflow as everyone will know what to do.
+When working in different countries and time zones, it is best to write clear project management documentation to make sure that all parties are on the same page and have one corresponding vision of the solution.
+The most important aspects of work that should be written down are the source codes, which should be standard for all development teams to ensure seamless cooperation and further development of the software, as well as tasks assigned to each of the IT specialists.
+Setting precise requirements speeds up the overall workflow as everyone will know what to do.

-What may be difficult in software development outsourcing is remembering the time difference, especially when you need an update or advice from the other team as soon as possible while they, perhaps, could simply be sleeping.
-Visualising overlap hours and using shared calendars on a day to day basis definitely eases the process.
+What may be difficult in software development outsourcing is remembering the time difference, especially when you need an update or advice from the other team as soon as possible while they could potentially be sleeping.
+Visualising overlap hours and using shared calendars on a day to day basis eases the process.
 You can use either online tools such as World clock meeting planner or, like us, a more traditional version which is hanging several clocks with different hours in the office.
-It allows us to learn the time difference by heart in a short period of time.
-Another thing to remember about are local holidays, not discussing them upfront may cause communication problems which lead to project failure.
+It allows us to learn the time difference by heart in a short period.
+Another thing to remember is local holidays, not discussing them upfront may cause communication problems which lead to project failure.

-All teams dedicated to one project, not only when outsourcing, should establish one communication channel at the early stage of work.
-Sending updates via e-mails and then setting up a video conference on Skype whilst the other team uses Slack to update others on their progress is not only confusing but more importantly, slows down the entire process of software development.
-With just one communication channel on board, you can easily track changes and updates and, more importantly, sum up the entire co-operation once the software solution is released.
+All the teams which are dedicated to one project, not just when outsourcing, should establish one communication channel at an early stage of working.
+Sending updates via emails and then setting up a video conference on Skype, while the other team uses Slack to update others on their progress is not only confusing but more importantly, slows down the entire process of software development.
+With just one communication channel on board, you can easily track changes and updates and, more importantly, sum up the whole cooperation once the software solution is released.
 Having such an insight allows you to detect and solve communication problems and thus grow as a business.

-Because of the time difference setting up unexpected meetings may often be impossible, which is why it is recommended to set regular meetings upfront.
-It can either be a quick update once a day or a longer conversation once a week, however, remember about choosing the time wisely.
-When setting up a meeting too early in the morning or too late in the evening, not all IT specialists engaged in the project are able to participate.
+Because of the time difference setting up unexpected meetings may often be difficult, which is why it is recommended to set regular meetings upfront.
+It can either be a quick update once a day or a more extended conversation once a week.
+However, remember about choosing the time wisely.
+When setting up a meeting too early in the morning or too late in the evening, not all IT specialists engaged in the project can participate.
 Perfect hours for meetings are from 10 AM to 4 PM local time.
 Following the Agile methodology helps as well, as it assumes organising daily meetings called Scrums.

 Similarly to establishing just one communication channel, choosing one project management tool can be equally beneficial.
-Sometimes sending a file is necessary for everyone to easily track changes, and when editing this file, uploading multiple versions is not only time-consuming but also causes chaos.
-However, if the project is not a complex one, powerful project management software solutions are not required.
+Sometimes sending a file is necessary for everyone to track changes quickly, and when editing this file, uploading multiple versions is not only time-consuming but also causes chaos.
+However, if the project is not a complex one, robust project management software solutions are not required.
 Various cloud tools, including Google Disc, enable its users to work collaboratively on one file which can be easily updated.
-There is also no need to notify the rest of the team about the update, the introduced changes will be automatically visible in the cloud.
+There is also no need to notify the rest of the team about the update.
+The introduced changes will be automatically visible in the cloud.

 Outsourcing your IT project to Poland

-According to HackerRank, who regularly provides its users with new coding challenges in various domains, Poland scores as the third most talented developers out of 50 countries across the globe.
-Our programmers are both skilled and experienced, however, hard skills themselves do not ensure project success.
-What makes Poland a great IT outsourcing partner is our soft skills which enable a smooth cooperation, and our time zone.
-There is only 1-hour difference between Poland and the UK, which makes setting up both regular and unexpected meetings easy.
+According to HackerRank Poland scores as having the third most talented developers out of 50 countries across the globe.
+Our programmers are both skilled and experienced.
+However, hard skills themselves do not ensure project success.
+What makes Poland a great IT outsourcing partner is our soft skills which enable smooth cooperation, and our time zone.
+There is only a 1-hour difference between Poland and the UK, which makes setting up both regular and unexpected meetings easy.

-Nowadays software development outsourcing is becoming more and more popular, which comes as no surprise given the overall costs and skills of outsourced IT specialists.
-One of the things that might be difficult to overcome in such projects is the time difference, but trying different tools and communication channels improve the collaboration and ensure an efficient project management.
+Nowadays, software development outsourcing is becoming more and more popular, which comes as no surprise, given the overall costs and skills of outsourced IT specialists.
+One of the things that might be difficult to overcome in these projects is the time difference, but trying different tools and communication channels will improve the collaboration and ensure efficient project management.